alecianicoleio/audubon/README.md

 5.  php artisan migrate

 ### Unit tests
-Second, since all great developers use unit testing to verify their code is working properly.
+Second, all great developers use unit testing to verify their code is working properly.
 There is no longer a setup required to run tests (composer install installs all the needed plugins).

 To run tests use the command vendor/bin/peridot tests/unit